padro89/snakemake-workflow-cnag/README.md

 - To create the environment, I ran `mamba env create -f <yaml_file>`.
 - I ran the deseq2.R script using Rscript and the arguments, and it worked flawlesly without any need of adding any packages.
 - If I need to  manually add a package, I'll add it to my conda environment yaml file.
+- After updating the deseq2 script I created a new environment with the up-to-date packages.

 ### Implement the deseq2 script